zwiebus/js-music-player/README.md

 # minimal-js-music-player
-This is a simple User Interface of a music player created in HTML, CSS and JavaScript.
+This is a User Interface of a music player created in HTML, CSS and JavaScript.

 ![Output](/output/html-css.png)